hawkwynd/shoutcast-streamer/README.md

 ```
 Login with admin/password you created in sc_serv.conf and you'll be able to see your stream server admin management page.

-# Broadcasting to your shoutcast server
+## Broadcasting to your shoutcast server

-Here's going to be the setup info for configuring stuff on a seperate host, website.
+### DJ Software
+In my search for Ubuntu compatible software, I found [Mixxx](https://www.mixxx.org/) to be the best with the most robust features and abilities.
+It is open-source, free and I have found it to have many really helpful functions that save me time and energy in managing my playlists, shows and overall library of tracks.

+* [Virtual DJ](https://www.virtualdj.com) has a free download for personal use, commercial use requires a license.
+* [Mixxx](https://www.mixxx.org/) - free open-source for many OS's.